alan-turing-institute/django-gateway/readme.md

 ## Initialisation

-The database can be populated using the `reset` shell script.
+The database can be populated using the `reset.sh` shell script.
 Currently its contents is

 ```shell
 #!/bin/sh